jpwahle/iconf22-covid-misinformation/Readme.md

 This repository contains the code and data for Covid-19 Misinformation detection project.

-bert_pytorch.py - Code for using BERT based embeddings for downstream task.          ddddd lm_finetune.py - Code for FINE-TUNING on BERT based architectures.
+bert_pytorch.py - Code for using BERT based embeddings for downstream task.
+lm_finetune.py - Code for FINE-TUNING on BERT based architectures.
 lm_finetune_par.py - Code for FINE-TUNING on multiple GPUs for Covid-CQ Dataset.
 lm_finetune_cmu.py - Code for FINE-TUNING on the CMU_Covid dataset.